 *drool*

 And if you've never made your own BBQ sauce, it's embarrassingly easy.
-There are ways to make it slightly more difficult, like using fresh garlic and onion, but here we're just throwing a few things into a pot and simmering.
+You could make it even easier by using onion powder and garlic powder, but I prefer using fresh garlic and onion.
+Here we're just throwing a few things into a pot, blending and simmering.

 This is so much healthier than any sauce from the grocery store, which likely has a ton of added sugar (artificial sweeteners, mind you!).
 We had an old bottle of a popular BBQ sauce in the fridge (that we haven't used in years... shame on me!) and sugar is the FIRST ingredient!
 Yuck!
 That means it's the ingredient used the most...
 Talk about high sugar content!